How to use Puzzle Maker Pro - Mazes 2D Cubism

 This module works by splitting the entire canvas into smaller areas (squares, rectangles or triangles).

-Note: Due to the specific algorithm for Mazes 2D Cubism, the Masks Add-On is not available for this module.
+Note: Due to the algorithm used by Mazes 2D Cubism, the Masks Add-On is not available for this module.

 Mazes 2D Cubism